christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-# Theory of Mind Circuit Discovery
+# Theory of mind circuit discovery

 The model used in this analysis is Gemma-2-2B from Google's family of Gemma models.